 - Applicant received a Positive Skills assessment from VETASSESS for the nominated occupation.
 However, the qualification used in the skills assessment was a Diploma of Specialist (Building engineer) that the applicant completed in the Republic of China.
 There was no mention in the assessment that the Australian qualifications were considered.

 - Australian qualifications meet the Australian Study requirement and are closely related to the nominated occupation

 The applicant will have been taken to have fulfilled requirements for both the ASR and skills assessment even thought different qualifications were considered.

 Validity of Skills Assessment

 Some assessing authorities specify in their assessment letters that the assessment is valid for a specific period of time.
-If a skills assessment is provided after the expiry date, the skills assessment will not meet requirements for the 485 application.
+If a skills assessment is provided after the expiry date, the skills assessment will not meet the requirements for the 485 application.

 Skills assessments that do not specify an expiry date are valid for a period of 3 years from the date of the assessment.
-Past that three year mark, the assessment will not meet requirements for the 485 application.
+Past that three year mark, the assessment will not meet the requirements for the 485 application.